 - 1. Curfew Violations

 - 2. Damage to Property due to carelessness

-- 3. Use of profanity/abusive language on campus
+- 3. Use of profanity/abusive language on campus or any off-campus event organized and represented by the university.

+- 4. Uncooperative with an investigation

 LEVEL III - VIOLATIONS

 - 1. Blatant disregard for Conduct Policy

 - 2. Minor Insubordination

 - 3. Student caught beyond lobby but not behind closed doors in room of the opposite sex